rppicomidi/usb_midi_host/README.md

 available.

 # HARDWARE
-The example programs have been tested on a Raspberry Pi Pico board, a Pico W board, and an Adafruit RP2040 Feather with USB A Host board.
+The hardware examples provided here target the Raspberry Pi Pico family of boards.
+The example programs have been tested on a Raspberry Pi Pico board, a Pico W board, a Pico 2 board, and an Adafruit RP2040 Feather with USB A Host board.
 The Pico boards, like most RP2040-based boards, do not ship with a USB Host friendly connector, and the development environments generally assume you are using the USB connector in Device mode